slonyator/kedro-vs-maestro/README.md

             └── settings.py
 ```

 I don't know what you guys think, but when I first saw it, it was a bit overwhelming.
 I understand that it's a framework designed for more complex projects, but I was hoping for a bit more simplicity.
 While I'm sure it works well for larger projects, for smaller ones, it seems like an overkill.
+There are quite a lot of files and directories and you have to do a bit of reading to understand what's going on, as it's not obvious from the start.